The Fortune Island expansion arrives later this week into

 its release, but for now, you can check out our main Forza Horizon

 4 review, as well as our interviews with Playground Games Creative Director

 Greenberg all about the launch of the shared

 open-world racing game, its unique post-launch support initiatives, as well

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.